 GLOW avoids all of these pitfalls.
 When Alison Brie's lead Ruth Wilder discovers her pregnancy in Episode 8, there is no yelling or crying.
 In a show in which everything is loud, from the wrestling to the costumes, Ruth's decision to terminate her pregnancy is characterized by quiet, somber contemplation.
-In Brie's excellent performance we see Ruth's shock, with the pregnancy as a cruel reminder of her affair with her best friend's husband.
+In Brie's excellently understated performance, Ruth's shock is evident throughout the episode, with the pregnancy as a cruel reminder of her affair with her best friend's husband.
 Although we aren't let in on her thought process, it's clear that Ruth is weighing up her options seriously, remaining quiet and removed even as her fellow wrestlers invite her to a roller disco.

 Finally, she makes her choice.
 In a touching moment of relationship development, Ruth reaches out to her coach, Sam Sylvia, and he drives her to the abortion clinic.
 There is no tearful heart-to-heart, no moral lecture.
 After teasingly playing the role of her husband at the clinic, Sam drops the act and asks her, seriously but without pressure, if she really wants to do this.

-Talking to The Hollywood Reporter, the cast and writers explained that they felt this was an important topic to broach on GLOW.
+Speaking with The Hollywood Reporter, the cast and writers explained that they felt abortion was an important topic to broach on GLOW.
 Brie put it best, saying "Women should be able to make that choice, and it doesn’t have to be the end of the world."
 True to the sentiment, Ruth's terminated pregnancy is never mentioned again on the show.
 This was a momentary problem, discovered, deliberated on, and dealt with in a day, as it is for many women.

 What I found particularly impressive was the fact that Ruth, about to go into her operation, quickly made a joke to Sam: "In Soviet Union, abortion is only thing there is no line for."
-As rare as it is to see a terminated pregnancy portrayed practically, it's even more rare to see it joked about.
-The only other lighthearted examples are from Scrubs — the episode "My Best Friend's Baby's Baby and My Baby's Baby" features plenty of jokes about abortion, but ends with Jordan sincerely discussing her own terminated pregnancy.
+As rare as it is to see a terminated pregnancy portrayed practically, it's even rarer to see it joked about.
+The only other lighthearted examples are from Scrubs: The episode "My Best Friend's Baby's Baby and My Baby's Baby" features plenty of jokes about abortion, but ends with Jordan sincerely discussing her own terminated pregnancy.

 And of course, who could forget that hilarious moment in "My Bright Idea," when JD yells "abort the plan, abort the babies!" right in front of a priest — only for the priest to later say "oh don't worry, I'm pro choice."
-This bit does not make fun of abortion, but it helps to reduce the stigma by turning it into a joke.
-Ruth's own joke, just as she terminates her own pregnancy, proves that abortion doesn't need to be a heavy, emotionally fraught topic — and that it's possible to have a sense of humor about it.
+This gag does not make fun of abortion, but turning the controversial topic into a joke does help to reduce stigma.
+In GLOW, Ruth making light of her operation proves that abortion doesn't need to be a heavy, emotionally fraught topic, and that it's possible to have a sense of humor about it.
 It's no surprise then, that Planned Parenthood have praised GLOW for its "authentic portrayal" of this experience.

-As with many topics, a good media representation of abortion can go a long way to easing the real-life stigma people face when considering their own options.
-With any luck, GLOW will inspire more showrunners to broach the subject in a grounded, sensitive way — because ignoring abortion as an option only perpetuates the idea that it is a taboo subject, and something that should only be considered as a last resort.
+As with many topics, a good media representation of abortion can go a long way to easing the real-life prejudice people face when considering their options.
+With any luck, GLOW will inspire more showrunners to broach the subject in a grounded, sensitive way, because ignoring abortion only perpetuates the idea that it is taboo, something that should only be considered as a last resort.
 Here's hoping that three decades after GLOW is set, we might finally be able to approach this issue with an open and accepting attitude — and a joke to lighten the mood.

 Tell us in the comments: What do you think is the most revolutionary moment in GLOW?